 As required by the California Constitution, the proceeds from the sale of bonds will be used only for the construction, reconstruction, rehabilitation or replacement of school facilities, including the furnishing and equipping of school facilities and not for any other purpose, including teacher and administrator salaries and other school operating expenses.
+Classified salaries and employee benefits do not include teacher and administrator salaries.

-NOTE 6 - GENERAL OBLIGATION BOND ISSUANCES
+NOTE 5 - GENERAL OBLIGATION BOND ISSUANCES